Parisasuchdev/llama_setup_vacc/README.md

-# LLaMA Setup on VACC HPC with VS Code
+# Llama Setup on VACC HPC with VS Code

 This guide explains how to connect to the VACC cluster via SSH, set up a Conda environment, and prepare to run vacc existing Llama models in VS Code